-Table 5 Average annual long term improvement (years per year) in life expectancy based on Bayes Factor and ONS Biennial projections by sex and population

 For the UK as a whole, the Bayes Factor approach identified a similar average improvement as the 2012 biennial projection (0.161 years/year compared with 0.152 years/year) for females, but a much higher rate of improvement for males (0.276 years/year compared with 0.166 years/year).
 By 2018 the Bayes Factor approach produced more pessimistic estimates for both sexes than are implied by the 2018 ONS projection (0.075 years/year compared with 0.102 years/year for females; 0.108 years/year compared with 0.122 years/year for males), with an apparent turning point in the Bayes Factor estimates being 2014.
-This is shown even more clearly in Figure 3, which presents the projected gains in weeks/year rather than years per year.
+This is shown even more clearly in Figure 1Figure 3, which presents the projected gains in weeks/year rather than years per year.

 Figure 3 Comparison between implied annual gains (in weeks/year) for the UK based on Bayes Factor maximisation approach and ONS biennial projections